Diocese of Madison: 1800 to 1843

-In 1833, the new Diocese of Detroit assumed jurisdiction over the area.
-In 1837, the missionary Reverend Florimund J. Bonduel traveled from Green Bay to visit the French fur trader Solomon Juneau in Milwaukee.
+In 1833, the new Diocese of Detroit assumed jurisdiction over the Wisconsin Territory.
+In 1837, the missionary Florimund J. Bonduel traveled from Green Bay to visit the French fur trader Solomon Juneau in Milwaukee.
 While in Milwaukee, Bonduel celebrated the first mass in that city.

-Later in 1837, the Diocese of Detroit sent Reverend Patrick Kelly to Milwaukee to serve as its first resident priest.
+Later in 1837, the Diocese of Detroit sent Patrick Kelly to Milwaukee to serve as its first resident priest.
 Kelly celebrated mass in the Milwaukee courthouse until 1839, when he opened St. Peter's, the first Catholic church in the city.
 In 1841, Coadjutor Bishop Pierre-Paul Lefevere of Detroit visited Milwaukee.

 1843 to 1946

 In November 1843, Pope Gregory XVI erected the Diocese of Milwaukee, taking its territory from the Diocese of Detroit.
 The new diocese covered all of the Wisconsin Territory, including part of present-day Minnesota.
-During the mid-19th century, Reverend Samuel Mazzuchelli established 11 parishes in the Madison area.
+During the mid-19th century, Samuel Mazzuchelli established 11 parishes in the Madison area.

 In 1846, Catholic residents of Beloit, Wisconsin, founded St. Thomas the Apostle Parish, the first parish in that city.
 Wisconsin achieved statehood in 1848.
-That same year, the first Catholic church in Madison, St. Raphael, was founded.

-Pope Pius IX established the Diocese of Lacrosse and the Diocese of Green Bay in 1868.
+That same year, the first Catholic church in Madison, St. Raphael, was founded.Pope Pius IX established the Diocese of Lacrosse and the Diocese of Green Bay in 1868.
 The Madison region would remain part of these three dioceses for the next 78 years.

 In 1871, the Dominican Sisters of Sinsinawa established the Saint Regina Academy for girls and boys in Madison.
 Saint Paul's Catholic Student Center, serving the University of Wisconsin Madison community, was founded in 1906.
+The Sisters of St. Mary in 1912 opened St. Mary's Hospital in Madison.
+Today it is SSM Health St. Mary's Hospital - Madison.
+Delia Ringling of the Ringling Brothers family, in 1922 donated her house in Baraboo to the Sisters of St. Mary to open St. Clare's Hospital.
+It is today SSM Health St. Clare Hospital - Baraboo.